milesj/interweave/packages/interweave-emoji-picker/README.md

 * `onSelectGroup` (function) - Callback triggered when a group tab is clicked.
 * `onSelectSkinTone` (function) - Callback triggered when a skin tone tab is clicked.
 * `rowCount` (number) - Number of rows in the visible list.
 Defaults to `8`.
-* `virtual` (bool) - Use `react-virtualized` when rendering the list.
+* `virtual` (bool) - Use [react-virtualized][react-virtualized] when rendering the list.
 Defaults to `false`.
 * `whitelist` (string[]) - List of hexcodes to only display.

 ### Blacklist / Whitelist

-Sometimes there are situations where specific emojis should not be used, like the poop emoji.
+Sometimes specific emojis should not be used, like the poop emoji.
 This can easily be achieved with the `blacklist` prop, which accepts an array of hexcodes.

-> Not sure where to find a hexcode?
-Dig around [Emojibase][emojibase].

 ```javascript
 <EmojiPicker